M3rs/oneline/README.md

 ## Play

-Built in rust, use `cargo run` to play the game.
-Sorry, no pre-built binaries set up yet.
+Built in rust, clone and use `cargo run` to play the game -- or -- download from the Release page for your OS and see "Running the Game" below for more specific instructions.

 ## Controls